We adventure, we explore, we learn…

 We take pride in learning first and helping second.
 Students rarely arrive in-country with the tools to genuinely ‘help’ and we work hard to dispel such expectations.
 Students use a four-step process to listen, assess, act, and then evaluate.
-We don’t measure our success by the number of ‘service hours’ logged, but by the number of critical conversations that the engagement provokes.
-Learning Service Video
+We don’t measure our success by the number of ‘service hours’ logged, but by the number of critical conversations that the service engagement provokes.

 What variables contribute to quality of life?
 How does privilege shape our sense of global responsibility?
-These questions are central to conversations about human development.
-Instructors introduce students to local activists who’ve taken a vocal stance on theses topics.
-Existing examples prompt discussions as students are encouraged to challenge their assumptions of what it means to be “developed” as a nation and individual.
-Development Studies Video
+These questions are central to conversations about equity and justice.
+Instructors introduce students to local activists who’ve taken a vocal stance on these topics.
+Existing examples prompt discussions as students are encouraged to challenge their assumptions of what it means to live responsibly as a global citizen.

 Independent Study Projects (ISP)

 Dragons students are paired with local mentors to explore a particular question, craft, or cultural tradition in depth.
-The ISP tailors the course to meet a student’s specific interests.
+The Independent Study Project tailors the course to meet a student’s specific interests.
 Participants study everything from kathak dance to the impacts of drilling in the Amazon.
 ISPs offer place-based learning, hands-on skill building from local experts, and a unique chance to engage with a living cultural tradition.
-ISPs Video

 In each place we visit, we consider how local religious beliefs and spiritual traditions influence daily reality.
 Dragons Instructors are trained to mentor students as they visit religious monuments, observe local traditions, read relevant texts, navigate the belief systems underlying their homestay families’ lives, and juxtapose local traditions with personal values.

 Focus of Inquiry (FOI)

 Dragons courses are built around academic themes that allow students to delve into specific lines of questioning.
 For example, a program might explore the impacts of climate change, a religious tradition, or the realities of cultural extinction.
 We explore the focus of inquiry by hosting guest speakers, reading local news, and engaging in group discussions.
 Reference the program description to learn more about the FOI on your course of interest.